MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/firmware-uefi-v2-0-weg.md

 7. Boot to Windows 10, version 1703 in UEFI mode using a gen 2 VM.

-**NOTE** For any of the workflows above, you can convert an MBR disk with BitLocker-encrypted volumes as long as protection has been suspended.
+**Note** For any of the workflows above, you can convert an MBR disk with BitLocker-encrypted volumes as long as protection has been suspended.
 To resume BitLocker after conversion, you will need to delete the existing protectors and recreate them.

 ### Troubleshooting